 Inadequate fishery management practices can lead to unforeseen changes in fish phenotypes (Turan et al., 2006).
 Therefore, accurate stock identification is a cornerstone of contemporary fisheries management, enabling effective strategies for both sustainable fisheries and endangered species conservation.
 Many conventional stock assessment methods rely on the assumption of uniform life history traits within a closed population model.
 Critically, this approach can yield misleading results if the actual population being studied is either subdivided or represents a portion of a larger metapopulation (Cadrin & Friedland, 1999).

 Morphological analysis, encompassing both meristic and morphometric characters, offers a valuable approach for stock identification in fishes due to its ability to capture phenotypic variations (Keivany & Mohsen, 2017).
 However, a recognized limitation of this technique lies in its time-consuming nature for differentiating and separating fish stocks (Cadrin, 2000).
 As defined by Booke (1981), a fish stock represents a self-sustaining population within a definable area.Stock identification studies play a crucial role in locating and protecting essential nursery and spawning grounds, promoting sustainable harvest practices and effective monitoring strategies (Kutkuhn, 1981; Smith et al., 1990; Begg et al., 1999).
-Climate change-derived weather pattern fluctuations can influence stock population dynamics within a given area, potentially reflecting factors such as reproductive isolation, distinct spawning components, sub-stocks, or even a metapopulation structure.(Bailey, 1997)
+Climate change-derived weather pattern fluctuations can influence stock population dynamics within a given area, potentially reflecting factors such as reproductive isolation, distinct spawning components, sub-stocks, or even a metapopulation structure (Bailey, 1997).

 The mighty Brahmaputra is one of the largest rivers which harbours 126 species of fish belonging to 26 families of which 41 species sustain fisheries of commercial importance (Bhattacharya et al.,2017).
 The river Kopili is one of the important major tributaries of the Brahmaputra on its left bank.
 The river flows for a total length of about 290 kilometers and has a catchment area of 16,420 square kilometers (6,340 sq. miles) (IWAI, 2015).
 A total of 54 piscine species comprising of 7 orders, 16 families and 35 genera are distributed across Kopili river among which majority of the species belongs to Cypriniformes (55%) (Das et al., 2012).The Jamuna River, the main tributary of the Kopili originates from the Khanbamun hills in Karbi Anglong District and flows from east to west for a length of 120 kilometers and falls in the Kopili near Jamunamukh.Altogether, 36 species belonging to 27 genera,16 families and 7 orders are widely distributed across Jamuna River (Das et al., 2012).